innoave/asserting/README.md

 | off        | Switches off highlighting.
 The differences are not highlighted at all.                                                            |

 The mode can be configured by setting the environment variable `ASSERTING_HIGHLIGHT_DIFFS` to one of the modes in the table above.
 The value is case-insensitive.
-E.g. setting the environment variable to values like `Red-Blue`, `Bold` or `OFF` works as well.
+E.g., setting the environment variable to values like `Red-Blue`, `Bold` or `OFF` works as well.

 The intended way for configuring the highlighting mode is to set the environment variable in the